 These shared sides are called adjacencies.
 The figure also indicates four axial lines crossing adjacencies between polygons.
-The first runs from polygon A to polygon C; the second from polygon C to E; the third from E to G; and the fourth from E to E to E to E the third from E to E to E to E to E the third from E to E to E to E the fourth from E to E to E the third from E to E to E the fourth from E to E to E the fourth from E to E to E the figure also indicates from E to E the first runs from polygon E to E the figure also indicates four axial lines that the property that it cannot be extended in any direction without crossing a side of a polygon that is not an adjacency.
+The first runs from polygon A to polygon C; the second from polygon C to E; the third from E to G; and the fourth from H to J. An axial line is therefore characterised by the adjacencies that it intersects.
+The axial lines that will be of interest must be maximal.
+A maximal axial line has the property that it cannot be extended in any direction without crossing a side of a polygon that is not an adjacency.
 All axial lines in Fig. 4.11 are maximal-they cannot be extended in either direction in such a way that they cross an additional adjacency, even if their orientation (gradient) is changed, or if they are shifted upwards, downwards, left or right.